How to Buy Crypto Before Listing on Exchanges

 - Maintain full ownership of your assets.

-Velto goes further by combining simplicity and security, perfect for users who want to do token swaps and more without juggling multiple wallets.
+Velto goes further by combining simplicity and clearer transaction views, helpful for users who want to do token swaps and interact with presales without juggling multiple interfaces, while keys remain in their own wallets.

 Final Thoughts